JohnCoates/Aerial/Readme.md

 **Warning :** Are you using or planning to install 10.15 beta ?
 If so check [this issue](https://github.com/JohnCoates/Aerial/issues/801) for more information about the current status of Aerial on macOS 10.15 and progress.

+**Are you using Little Snitch ?** You may need to configure your firewall to allow Aerial to connect to the internet.
+Also Little Snitch may include a rule that forbids connexions to `raw.githubusercontent.com`.
+This will block Aerial's automatic updates and can cause the screensaver to misbehave.
+We highly recommend you either remove that rule or disable Aerial's automatic updates.
+You can find more information in our [FAQ](https://github.com/JohnCoates/Aerial/blob/master/Documentation/Troubleshooting.md).

 Aerial now includes an auto-update mechanism using the [Sparkle open-source project](https://github.com/sparkle-project/Sparkle).
 You will need to download it manually the first time :

 1. Quit **System Preferences**.